chris-fellows/cf-web-server/README.md

 Each process logically supports multiple websites but the command line only supports parameters for a single website.
 It would just need changes to read the websites from a config file.

+# CFWebServerCommon (Class library)
+This is a class library containing the web server components.

+# CFWebServerConsole (Console app)
+This is a console app for running the web server.

+# CFWebServerMobile (.NET Maui app)
+This is an .NET Maui app for running the web server.
+Currently it only run on Android.

 # Command Line
 Command line supports running only one website.